 The Positively Kids team consists of dedicated professionals, each with their own area of expertise as well as personal experiences.
 Positively Kids also has approximately 50 licensed staff members.
-The pediatric staff consists of Doctors (MD's), Nurse Practitioners, Registered Nurses (RN's), Licensed Practical Nurses (LPN's), Certified Nursing Assistants (CNA'S), plus Physical, Occupational and Speech Therapists who assist the children in our programs everyday.
+The pediatric staff consists of Doctors (MD’s & DO’s), Nurse Practitioners, Registered Nurses (RN’s), Licensed Practical Nurses (LPN’s) Certified Nursing Assistants (CNA’s), plus Developmental Specialists, Physical, Occupational, and Speech Therapists who assist the children in our programs every day.

 Each staff member is chosen for their ability, energy and enthusiasm to develop and maintain our current and future pediatric programs.
 The Positively Kids’ staff is among the best educated and professional in the state.
 Their vitality, commitment and shared purpose offer a work environment noted for its teamwork, respect and kindness to one another, and to the children and families we serve.

 Positively Kids’ Founder and CEO, Fred Schultz has been a lifelong activist for medically fragile children.
 But it wasn’t until moving to Las Vegas in 1995 that Fred found his calling.
 Shocked by the lack of both state and private resources available to Nevada’s medically dependent children, Fred had a vision to make a difference in the lives of these kids and their families.
 In December of 1999, that vision became a reality with the creation of the Foundation for Positively Kids.
 Named In Business’ “2007 Non-Profit of the Year”, Positively Kids is the first and only non-profit organization in Las Vegas whose sole mission is to serve our community’s medically fragile children.